realvolk/ArtixTUI/README.md

 # ArtixTUI - Artix Linux TUI Installer

 Modular TUI installer for Artix Linux.

 Designed for users who want a configurable Artix setup without manually performing every installation step.

-#### Version: v6.2.2.1.
+#### Version: v6.2.2.1
-###### *(Version: Rewrite/Major Release, New Feature, Major bug fix, Minor bug fix/Hot fix)*
+*(Rewrite / Major Release / New Feature / Major bug fix / Minor bug fix / Hot fix)*

 ---

 # Overview

-ArtixTUI automates the installation process while still keeping the install modular, transparent, and user-controlled.
+ArtixTUI automates the installation process while keeping the process **modular, transparent, and user-controlled**.

-The installer follows a modular shell-based structure with separate stages and post-install components instead of one massive monolithic script.
+The installer follows a **modular shell-based structure** with separate stages and post-install components instead of one monolithic script.
 Almost everything is selectable during installation.

-The installer can automatically self-update when a newer upstream version is detected.
+It can **automatically self-update** when a newer upstream version is detected.

 ---

 # Features

 ## Init Systems
 Supports all official Artix init systems:

 - OpenRC